Zurusfig/bp-logger/README.md

 photo, so about **$0.018 per reading**.
 At 90 readings a month that's **$1.64**, plus $0.0028 of triage for every non-monitor photo posted in the group.

-TODO(me): actual monthly spend, from the Anthropic console.
-Nothing in the repo logs token usage or photo volume, so the real total depends on how many non-monitor photos the group posts, which isn't recorded anywhere.
-At the labelled set's ratio of 10 non-monitor photos per 50 monitor photos, triage on non-monitor photos is 3% of the bill; reaching 58% would need roughly 800 non-monitor photos a month.

-TODO(me): re-check both prices.
-Figures above assume $3/$15 per million tokens for Sonnet 4.6 and $1/$5 for Haiku 4.5.

 ## Setup

 1. **LINE Messaging API channel.** Webhook at `https://<host>/api/webhook`.
 Enable webhooks,